I’ve always been interested in the things that keep me stuck.

 As martial art, metaphor, and teaching method, Aikido offers another choice.
+Aikido says the conflict and communication problems we resist contain energy we can harness and redirect.

 Developed in the twentieth century, Aikido is the invention of a highly skilled and spiritual Japanese warrior, Morihei Ueshiba (1883–1969).
 Practitioners call him O Sensei (“Great Teacher”).
 Making subtle changes in the combat disciplines he’d mastered, he conceived a martial art that would disarm an attack without harming.
 Translated as “the way of blending with energy,” his aim for Aikido was not merely self-defense but a new way to reconcile differences.